Skip to content

 Beach accessible but no services.
 Very cold.
 Not a winter destination.

 July and August are the prime swimming months.
-The water is at its warmest (such as it is), the facilities are fully operational, and the snack bar is open.
+The water is at its warmest (such as it is), the gates open earliest, and Mimi’s is serving.
 The beach fills on hot days but rarely feels uncomfortably crowded because the sand stretches long enough to spread out.
-September weekdays are lovely if you do not mind the cooler water and closed snack bar.
+September weekdays are lovely if you do not mind the cooler water and shorter hours.

 Getting There

-From Damariscotta, take Route 130 south for about 13 miles to New Harbor.
-Turn right on Snowball Hill Road and follow signs for Pemaquid Beach Park.
-The beach is well-signed from Route 130.
+From Damariscotta, take Route 130 south for about 13 miles to New Harbor, then turn right on Snowball Hill Road and follow signs for Pemaquid Beach Park.

 From Portland, the drive is about 100 minutes via Route 1 and Route 130.
 From Rockland, head south on Route 1 to Damariscotta and then follow Route 130.